d2l-ai/d2l-en/chapter_introduction/index.md

 ![Supervised learning.](../img/supervised-learning.svg)
 :label:`fig_supervised_learning`

 #### Regression

 Perhaps the simplest supervised learning task to wrap your head around is *regression*.
 Consider, for example, a set of data harvested from a database of home sales.
-We might construct a table, where each row corresponds to a different house, and each column corresponds to some relevant attribute, such as the square footage of a house, the number of bedrooms, the number of bathrooms, and the number of minutes (walking) to the center of town.
+We might construct a table,
+where each row corresponds to a different house, and each column corresponds to some relevant attribute, such as the square footage of a house, the number of bedrooms, the number of bathrooms, and the number of minutes (walking) to the center of town.
-In this dataset, each *example* would be a specific house, and the corresponding *feature vector* would be one row in the table.
+In this dataset, each example would be a specific house, and the corresponding feature vector would be one row in the table.

-If you live in New York or San Francisco, and you are not the CEO of Amazon, Google, Microsoft, or Facebook, the (sq. footage, no. of bedrooms, no. of bathrooms, walking distance) feature vector for your home might look something like: $[100, 0, .5, 60]$.
+If you live in New York or San Francisco, and you are not the CEO of Amazon, Google, Microsoft, or Facebook, the (sq. footage, no. of bedrooms, no. of bathrooms, walking distance) feature vector for your home might look something like: $[600, 1, 1, 60]$.
 However, if you live in Pittsburgh, it might look more like $[3000, 4, 3, 10]$.
 Feature vectors like this are essential for most classic machine learning algorithms.
-We will continue to denote the feature vector corresponding to any example $i$ as $\mathbf{x}_i$ and we can compactly refer to the full table containing all of the feature vectors as $X$.

-What makes a problem a *regression* is actually the outputs.
+What makes a problem a regression is actually the output.
 Say that you are in the market for a new home.
-You might want to estimate the fair market value of a house, given some features like these.
+You might want to estimate the fair market value of a house, given some features like above.
-The target value, the price of sale, is a *real number*.
+The label, the price of sale, is a numerical value.
-If you remember the formal definition of the reals you might be scratching your head now.
-Homes probably never sell for fractions of a cent, let alone prices expressed as irrational numbers.
-In cases like this, when the target is actually discrete, but where the rounding takes place on a sufficiently fine scale, we will abuse language just a bit and continue to describe our outputs and targets as real-valued numbers.

-We denote any individual target $y_i$
-(corresponding to example $\mathbf{x}_i$) and the set of all targets $\mathbf{y}$
-(corresponding to all examples $X$).
-When our targets take on arbitrary values in some range, we call this a regression problem.
+When labels take on arbitrary numerical values, we call this a *regression* problem.
-Our goal is to produce a model whose predictions closely approximate the actual target values.
+Our goal is to produce a model whose predictions closely approximate the actual label values.
-We denote the predicted target for any instance $\hat{y}_i$.
-Do not worry if the notation is bogging you down.
-We will unpack it more thoroughly in the subsequent chapters.

 Lots of practical problems are well-described regression problems.